yuchenglim04/besselBreakfast/Programming/intro_linux_worksheet.md

 This introduction will provide insights into the operation of Linux.
 It will not explain the commands used.
-The commands are placed in a separate cheatsheet instead.
+The commands are placed in a separate cheat sheet instead.
 The idea is that you should learn the commands as building-blocks, then combine them in a creative way to achieve your goals.

+There are many cheat sheets online.
+But always try to make one for yourself, tailored for your work!
+We will provide our personal sheets so that you can get started right away.

 # Learning Linux the "Open Every Door", "Clicking Every Button" Way